This month our team is running tests on email subject lines, website copy, and adding mini-assessments to our blogs:

 - Request a demo vs. Get started

 In each case, who do you think won?
 The answers may surprise you.
 Before you read below, take a minute to make a guess.
-And the scroll down a bit further for the results.
+And then scroll down a bit further for the results.

 Email Subject Lines

 This month, we launched a content experience assessment to a very select group of leads we were itching to learn more about.
 For this campaign, we wanted to help them (and us) understand where they are in their understanding and mastery of content experience in their marketing.
-See it here.

 What we did: We tested two rounds of subject lines.
 On the first send we tested the subject line "Are you still master of your domain?" a cheeky play on a very memorable Seinfeld episode against a more straight forward "Have you really mastered content experience?

 Why we did it: While the Seinfeld reference was a winner in my books, we suspected not everyone would understand or appreciate the approach.
 We debated what to do and ultimately decided to test it.

 Results: The more straight forward subject line technically won, but it was negligible.
 And the click-through rates for the subject line A were higher.

 Learnings: Not all subject lines will work on all people, that's why testing is so important.
 In our case, the test didn't prove one approach was better than the other.
 But I was happy to know my jokes are still relevant ;)